Cosmos Validator Exporter

 Create the .service file with a text editor

-sudo nano /etc/systemd/system/cosmos-validator-exporter.service
+sudo nano /etc/systemd/system/cosmos-validators-exporter.service

 Paste the below text